oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 To indent, use 4 spaces per indentation level, similar to python indentation.

 Avoid hard-tabs them if possible.
-They only make trouble.
 I can imagine one case where they're useful: Indenting here-documents.

+But in any case, **DO NOT MIX THEM**.
+If you decide to use tabs instead of spaces, be consistent.

 #### Breaking up lines